 Dr Chris A. Williams

 (I'm not to be confused with the 'A'-less Professor Chris Williams at Cardiff University).
-I'm a Senior Lecturer in History affiliated to the International Centre for the History of Crime, Policing and Justice; the International Centre for Comparative Criminological Research and the Centre for Research into Information, Surveillance and Privacy.
+I'm a Senior Lecturer in History affiliated to the Centre for the History of Crime, Policing and Justice; and the Harm and Evidence Reseach Collective.
 I have an MA in Urban History from the University of Leicester, and a PhD from the University of Sheffield, with the thesis topic 'Police and Crime in Sheffield, 1818-1873'.

 Initiator of the BBC Radio 4 series 'The Things We Forgot To Remember'